11 Aug Build a food system from nutrient rich foods first

 The global food production system produces enough energy to feed the world, but problems arise from lack of choice or poor choice

 The current food system already has sufficient, even an abundance of energy and macro-nutrients to feed the global population.
-According to FAO, the world produces around 2,900 calories, 83 grams of protein, and 84 grams of fat per person, per day.
+According to FAO, the world produces around 2,900 kcal, 83 grams of protein, and 84 grams of fat per person, per day.
 This is more than enough to meet the average human requirements.
 There are however imbalances in the production and consumption of such nutrients.
 The reason that 11% of the world is undernourished is because of the inequality in access to food (distribution and affordability), rather than production scarcity.
 Other health issues caused by an under or over consumption of energy arise from a lack of choice or poor choice.

 There is not enough production of some micro-nutrients to feed the world